 A small herb garden on your back porch is one of the most practical and beautiful things you can add.
 You get fresh herbs for cooking right outside your door, and the plants themselves look lovely arranged on a shelf or railing.
 Even if you have never grown anything before, herbs are the easiest place to start.

 Start with five basics: basil, mint, lavender, cilantro, and parsley.
 Each one grows well in a pot on a sunny porch.
 The 5-pack heirloom herb seed set includes all five seeds plus full planting guide cards for each one.
 Plant them in small terracotta pots, water every two days, and within a few weeks you will be harvesting fresh herbs every time you cook.
+For a complete guide to growing herbs and food on a small outdoor space see our balcony garden ideas for small spaces guide which covers containers, soil, and plant selection in detail.

 7. Add a Privacy Screen for a More Enclosed Feel